CodeMaster7000/Compound-Interest-Calculator/README.md

 ## Useful Information

-In order to create a Tkinter:
+In order to create a Tkinter window:

 1. Import the tkinter module.
 2. Create the main window (container)